 Here at T. S. Poetry, nothing could make us happier than when a person discovers poems.
 Reading them, or writing them.
 Or both.

-I’ve known Lyla for several years, online.
-Then, this Fall, we actually met at a Writer’s Retreat (where we laughed quite a lot, and I learned more about her life as an insurance adjustor).
-Through it all, Lyla has kindly put up with my teasing about poetry.
+I’ve known LW for several years, online.
+Then, this Fall, we actually met at a Writer’s Retreat (where we laughed quite a lot, and I learned more about the life of an insurance adjuster).
+Through it all, LW has kindly put up with my teasing about poetry.
 Until now.

-Now, inexplicably, Lyla has embraced the teasing as the serious thing it is: an invitation to go deeper, to travel a new kind of word-road.
+Now, inexplicably, the teasing has been embraced as the serious thing it is: an invitation to go deeper, to travel a new kind of word-road.

 Thinking back, I can’t remember exactly where it began.
-Maybe I said something about Lyla’s prose sounding poetic.
-Maybe it was a crazy night on Facebook when I began to see her lines as lines of poetry.
-(Lyla can tell us, and perhaps she will, if she can recall.)
+Maybe I said something about LW’s prose sounding poetic.
+Maybe it was a crazy night on Facebook when I began to see shared lines as lines of poetry.

-In any case, she’s accepted the invitation.
-It’s just a playground, she says.
+In any case, the invitation has been accepted.
+It’s just a playground, says LW.
 And, honestly, we hope it remains a playground.
 Because playing with words can be so fun and healing—especially playing with poetic words, because they get right to the heart of things with succinct images, sounds, and rhythms.

-Welcome, Lyla.
+Welcome, LW.
 We are so pleased to be sharing the journey (or the playground) with you now.

 You owe me a poem,